den-materials/create-an-issue-project3/readme.md

 # GitHub Project 3 Issues Lab
 ## Creating Issues for Another Group's Project 3 Full-Stack Application

 Today you will be practicing fixing more GitHub issues.
-You will be reviewing another group's code and submitting two issues on their Project 3 repo.
+You will be reviewing another group's code and submitting two issues per person on their Project 3 repo.

 This weekend you will solve these issues.